agenteo/agenteo.github.com/source/_posts/2015-06-29-rails-vs-lotus.md

 If are working on a production Rails application before thinking to migrate it to Lotus evaluate [component based architecture](http://teotti.com/component-based-rails-architecture-primer/).

-Before committing to Lotus check for outstanding [github issues](https://github.com/lotus/lotus/issues) some might be blocking you as well as missing features your might be used from rails.
+Before committing to Lotus check for outstanding [github issues](https://github.com/lotus/lotus/issues) some might be blocking you as well as missing features your might got used to from Rails.
 For example there is no asset management (scheduled to be included in 0.5.0).

 I hope the article has sparkled interest in what Lotus has to offer.
 I only scratched the surface and skipped topics like [testing](http://lotusrb.org/guides/actions/testing/), [caching](http://lotusrb.org/guides/actions/http-caching/), [migrations](http://lotusrb.org/guides/migrations/overview/), [sessions](http://lotusrb.org/guides/actions/sessions/) all covered in detail in Lotus excellent guides.